lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 where:

-  * resumption_psk_length is by default the key_length (length of the encryption key of the EDHOC AEAD algorithm of the selected cipher suite) of the session in which the EDHOC_Exporter is called.
+  * resumption_psk_length defaults to the key_length, i.e., the length of the encryption key of the EDHOC AEAD algorithm in the selected cipher suite of the session where the EDHOC_Exporter is invoked.

-  * id_cred_psk_length is by default 2 bytes.
+  * id_cred_psk_length defaults to 2 bytes.

-A peer that has successfully completed an EDHOC session, regardless of the used authentication method and regardless of if the session is a PSK resumption session, MUST generate a resumption key to use for the next resumption in the present "session series", as long as it supports PSK resumption.
+A peer that has successfully completed an EDHOC session, regardless of the used authentication method and regardless of if the session was PSK resumption, MUST generate a resumption key for use in the next resumption within the current "session series", provided it supports PSK resumption.

-To guarantee that both peers share the same resumption key, when a session is run using rPSK_i as a resumption key:
+To ensure both peers share the same resumption key, when a session is run using rPSK_i as the resumption key:

-  * The Initiator can delete rPSK_i after having successfully verified EDHOC message_4.
-    In this case, the Responder will have derived the next rPSK_(i+1), which the Initiator can know for sure, upon receiving EDHOC message_4.
+  * The Initiator MAY delete rPSK_i after successfully verifying the forth message.
+At that point, the Responder will already have derived the next rPSK_(i+1), which the Initiator can be certain of upon receiving the forth message.

-  * The Responder can delete rPSK_(i-1), if any, after having successfully sent EDHOC message_4.
-    That is, upon receiving EDHOC message_3, the Responder knows for sure that the other peer did derive rPSK_i at the end of the previous session in the "session series", thus making it safe to delete the previous resumption key rPSK_(i-1).
+  * The Responder MAY delete rPSK_(i-1), if present, after successfully sending the forth message.
+Upon receiving message_3, the Responder knows with certainty that the Initiator derived rPSK_i at the end of the previous session in the session series, making it safe to delete the prior resumption key rPSK_(i-1).

 ## Cipher Suite Requirements for Resumption

 When using a resumption PSK derived from a previous EDHOC exchange:

-  1. The resumption PSK MUST only be used with the same cipher suite that was used in the original EDHOC exchange, or with a cipher suite that provides equal or higher security guarantees.
+  1. The resumption PSK MUST only be used with the same cipher suite from which it was derived, or with a cipher suite that provides stronger security guarantees.
-  2. Implementations SHOULD maintain a mapping between the resumption PSK and its originating cipher suite to enforce this requirement.
+  2. Implementations MUST maintain a mapping between each resumption PSK and its originating cipher suite to enforce this requirement.
-  3. If a resumption PSK is offered with a cipher suite different from the one used in the original EDHOC session, the recipient can fail the present EDHOC session according to application-specific policies.
+  3. If a resumption PSK is offered with a cipher suite that provides weaker security, the Responder MUST reject the ongoing EDHOC session.

 ## Privacy Considerations for Resumption

 When using resumption PSKs:

-  * During normal operation, the same ID_CRED_PSK is not reused, and not visible to a passive attacker.
-Reuse of the same ID_CRED_PSK can however happen due to transmission errors or when one peer lose its stored resumption key.
-An active attacker can force reuse of the same ID_CRED_PSK and decrypt ID_CRED_PSK.
-Considering the overall identify protection properties of EDHOC-PSK, this is considered a minor privacy issue.
+  * ID_CRED_PSK is not exposed to passive attackers, and under normal operation it is not reused.
+Reuse of the same ID_CRED_PSK can occur due to transmission errors or when a peer loses its stored resumption key.
+An active attacker can obtain the value of ID_CRED_PSK and force its reuse.
+This aligns with the security goals of EDHOC-PSK, which aim to provide identity protection against passive, but not active, attackers.

 ## Security Considerations for Resumption